urwahnawaz/Annotation/README.md

-# De_novo_annotation
+# Annotation of Cuttlefish transcripts

-Scripts for annotation of transcriptomes
+In this repo, scripts and codes that were used to perform the annotation of transcripts were deposited.